 Greenhouse location can also affect efficiency.
-Try to locate the greenhouse where it gets optimal amounts of sun and/or where it is more protected from fierce winter winds.
+Try to locate the greenhouse where it gets optimal sun and/or where it is more protected from fierce winter winds.
 A greenhouse with one side and/or end attached to a building will have less glazing material exposed.
 The base wall height (we offer standard 9½”, 18” and 32” as well as custom heights) will also affect the amount of glazing exposed.
-Our wood base walls can be insulated, while a concrete, brick, or stone base wall can provide thermal mass.
+Wood base walls can be insulated, while a concrete, brick, or stone base wall can provide thermal mass.